Henri Sert

 He first set up in Ven, "where he borrowed a studio in Emil Johansson-Thor's old farm."
 However, before his exhibition shows could be arranged and presented problems developed.
 Sert having little money had begun to exchange his paintings for necessities. "...He did not have enough paintings (for his exhibition), he had exchanged them for clothes, food and new colors (paints)."
-Still, the reviews were positive, "His oils shimmer like mother-of-pearl with myriads of splashes of paint and glazed brushstrokes, sometimes fine-tuned to the smallest detail with plump dot patterns," wrote Alvar Jonsson."
-French sensation in the Art Association" wrote a Danish newspaper after the exhibition 1959 Copenhagen."
+Still, the reviews were positive, "His oils shimmer like mother-of-pearl with myriads of splashes of paint and glazed brushstrokes, sometimes fine-tuned to the smallest detail with plump dot patterns", wrote Alvar Jonsson.
+"French sensation in the Art Association" wrote a Danish newspaper after the exhibition 1959 Copenhagen.
 Still, Sert was beginning to develop a problematic reputation.
 He was "described by contemporaries as a genius, problem child and as unreliable as the wind.".
-Throughout the difficulties his dedication to his art remained constant, "He painted exclusively at night, he lay on the floor and painted on five or six canvases and listened to music."
-Henri Sert painted intensively.
-He could sit squatting for long periods of time.
-The canvas lay on the floor; Henri Sert did not use an easel.
-“The painting just flowed out of him.
-It was a constant flow - but still creative.
+Throughout the difficulties his dedication to his art remained constant.
+He did all of his painting at night.
+He painted intensively and could sit squatting for long periods of time.
+The canvas lay on the floor; Sert did not use an easel.
+"The painting just flowed out of him.
+It was a constant flow – but still creative.
 He was not a pondering artist; he was a gift of nature with a creative power."
 Directly stated, the author Ivar Ahlstedt wrote that to Sert "painting was necessary, living was not very necessary".

 "During the early 1960s, Lena Eile and Henri Sert met in the confusion during the student carnival in Lund.
 “Henri Sert was a bit of a strange bird,” admits Lena Eile: “a short and well-dressed artist's soul, newly arrived from France.”
 Eile and Sert would become betrothed.
 The couple lived together for a time in Lund and continued their relationship when Sert moved to Stockholm.
 Eventually, personal problems would begin to harm the relationship.
-As Eile recalled, “I went along with things until then, but when I noticed all the stuff with drugs and everything else, then I gave up.
+As Eile recalled, "I went along with things until then, but when I noticed all the stuff with drugs and everything else, then I gave up.
 There were constant disappointments; promises that were not kept; periods that weren’t tolerable.
-Living like that means a home life is difficult.”
+Living like that means a home life is difficult."